How to save money when moving.

 8. Sell or Donate

-Moving is the BEST time to donate or sell items that aren’t useful to you anymore.
+Moving is the BEST time to donate or sell items that you don’t use.
 The less stuff you have to pack means the less boxes, tape, moving power, etc. you will need.
 It WILL save you money!
 AND, if you are selling items, you can even EARN money at the same time! (double win!)

 9. Shop Utilities